Amani Walker

-Amani Walker (born 16 December 1989 in San Diego, California) is a Jamaican footballer.
+Amani Walker (born 16 December 1989) is a Jamaican footballer.

 Career

-College and Amateur
+College and amateur

 Walker attended Francis Parker High School, and played for the Surf FC club team, before going on to play four years of college soccer at the University of California, Irvine.
 He was named to the All-Big West first team and led his team in goals as a junior in 2009, while as a senior in 2010 he was named to the NSCAA All-Far West Region first team and the All-Big West first-team, was the Big West Co-Offensive Player of the Year, and was voted as one of TopDrawerSoccer.com Top 20 Players to Watch.
 He finished his college career as UCI's all-time leader in games played with 85, scoring 27 goals in the process.

 During his college years Walker also played with Orange County Blue Star in the USL Premier Development League, scoring 12 goals in 16 games for the team in 2010.